michelle-hwang/michelle-hwang.github.io/_pages/not-a-robot.md

   - image_path: not-a-robot-bella.jpg
     title: Meeting my sister's puppy Bella for the first time!
   - image_path: not-a-robot-blood-mountain.jpg
-    title: Enjoying a glass of wine at a dive bar in San Diego.
+    title: At the top of Blood Mountain
   - image_path: not-a-robot-sisters.jpg
     title: My older twin sisters and I at one of their bridal showers.